Assented to 1996-05-29

 (c) rates and conditions do not constitute an undue obstacle to the movement of traffic within Canada or to the export of goods from Canada;

-(d) the transportation system is accessible without undue obstacle to the mobility of persons, including persons with disabilities; and
+(d) the transportation system is accessible without undue obstacle to the mobility of all persons;

 (e) governments and the private sector work together for an integrated transportation system.

 - 1996, c.
 10, s.
 5

 - 2019, c.
 10, s.
 166

 Agency means the Canadian Transportation Agency continued by subsection 7(1); (Office)

 carrier means a person who is engaged in the transport of goods or passengers by any means of transport under the legislative authority of Parliament; (transporteur)